The Atlanta Fed's SouthPoint offers commentary and observations on various aspects of the region's economy.

 Postings are weekly.

+Note: July poll results are based on responses from 59 residential brokers and 23 homebuilders and were collected August 5–14, 2013.
 The housing poll's diffusion indexes are calculated as the percentage of total respondents reporting increases minus the percentage reporting declines.
-Positive values in the index indicate increased activity while negative values indicate decreased activity.
+Positive values in the index indicate increased activity, and negative values indicate decreased activity.

-By Whitney Mancuso, a senior analyst in the Atlanta Fed's research department
+By Whitney Mancuso, a senior economic analyst in the Atlanta Fed's research department

 TrackBack URL for this entry: